SysKitTeam/docs-spdockit/manage-sharepoint-permissions/securable-objects-actions/restore-permissions.md

 ---
-title: Restore Permissions Wizard
-description: >-
-  This article explains how to use SPDocKit's Restore Permissions Wizard to restore permissions on a securable object to an earlier state.
+description: This article explains how to use SPDocKit's Restore Permissions Wizard to restore permissions on a securable object to an earlier state.
-author: Marko Gudan
-date: 26/5/2017
 ---

 # Restore Permissions